gpcm00/zsim/README.md

 Project Overview
 ====

-This is an implementation of the [Coup](https://people.csail.mit.edu/sanchez/papers/2015.coup.micro.pdf) cache coherence protocol
+This is an implementation of the [Coup](https://people.csail.mit.edu/sanchez/papers/2015.coup.micro.pdf) cache coherence protocol using ZSim for matrix accelerators using systolic arrays

+Original
 ====

 Below is the readme for Zsim itself.
 The configuration files we used for zsim were `het_copy.cfg`